 Acting on a Bill of Materials usually comes in the form of a work order (WO), which is the act of using the BOM (recipe) to create finished goods.
 For example, if you’re manufacturing sunglasses, you might create a work order detailing that you need 20 pairs of lenses and 10 frames.

-.However, a work order can sometimes be the same thing as a purchase order (PO).
-One company might send a work order to another company in request of their products/ service.
+However, a work order can sometimes be the same thing as a purchase order (PO).
+One company might send a work order to another company to request their products/services.